BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially at night and in crowded areas.
+Stay aware of your surroundings, especially at night and in crowded areas.
 Avoid displaying expensive jewelry or electronics.
-Use official taxis or ride-sharing apps instead of street hails, and let someone know your itinerary.
+Use official taxis or ride-sharing apps instead of street hails.
+If you feel unsafe, trust your instincts and remove yourself from the situation.

 culture

 Learn a few basic Spanish phrases – even a simple 'Hola' and 'Gracias' go a long way.
-Mexicans are generally very friendly and appreciate the effort.
-Also, punctuality isn't always strictly adhered to, so be flexible with meeting times.
+Mexicans are generally very welcoming, but showing an effort to speak their language is appreciated.
+Also, punctuality isn't always strictly observed; be prepared for events to start a bit later than scheduled.

 food

-Venture beyond the tourist areas to discover authentic and delicious street food.
-Tacos al pastor are a must-try!
-Look for busy stands with long lines – that's usually a good sign of quality.
-Always ensure the food is freshly cooked.
+Venture beyond the tourist areas to discover amazing and affordable street food.
+Tacos al pastor are a must-try, but don't be afraid to explore other options like esquites (corn salad) or marquesitas (crepes).
+Look for busy stalls with long lines – that's usually a good sign of quality.

 packing

-Pack light, comfortable walking shoes – you'll be doing a lot of walking!
-The weather in Mexico City can vary, so layers are recommended.
-Don't forget sunscreen, a hat, and sunglasses, even if it's not sunny, the altitude can affect you.
+Pack comfortable walking shoes; you'll be doing a lot of it!
+The weather in Mexico City can be unpredictable, so layers are key.
+A light rain jacket or umbrella is also a good idea, even during the dry season.
+Don't forget sunscreen and a hat, as the sun can be strong at altitude.

 Weather Details